GFW Technical Review 05 – Shadowsocks

 In 2015, clowwindy ceased development of Shadowsocks due to pressure from authorities.
 The open-source community took over the project but fragmented into multiple implementations: shadowsocks-libev, shadowsocks-rust, shadowsocks-go, and others.

-Remarkably, after nearly 15 years of GFW evolution, Shadowsocks remains an effective and widely-used circumvention tool – though newer, more resilient protocols have also emerged.
-Shadowsocks itself has gone through various iterations as GFW introduced new detection capabilities, and the ongoing arms race continues to drive innovation on both sides.
+After nearly 15 years of the GFW’s evolution, Shadowsocks remains an effective and widely used circumvention tool, though newer and more resilient protocols have since emerged.
+Shadowsocks itself has gone through several iterations as the GFW added detection capabilities, and the ongoing arms race continues to drive innovation on both sides.

 References